+During the year ended December 31, 2018 the Investment Partnership did not make any partners' capital distributions in cash.
 During the year ended December 31, 2017, the Investment Partnership made partners' capital distributions in cash of \$1.5 million in February 2017 related to expense reimbursements.
-During the year ended December 31, 2016 the Investment Partnership did not make any partners' capital distributions.

-During the year ended December 31, 2017 and 2016, cash decreased approximately \$2.0 million and \$0.4 million, respectively.
-During the year ended December 31, 2017 and 2016, net cash used in operating activities of the Investment Partnership was approximately \$1.0 million and \$4.4 million, respectively, which was primarily related to payments for professional fees and other administrative costs.
-The comparative decrease in cash used in operating activities for the year ended December 31, 2017 is due to the receipt of \$1.5 million in amounts due from affiliates related to expense reimbursements in February 2017, described above, partly offset by increases in payments for professional fees and other administrative costs.
+During the year ended December 31, 2018 and 2017, cash increased (decreased) approximately \$0.02 million and \$(2.0) million, respectively.
+During the year ended December 31, 2018 and 2017, net cash used in operating activities of the Investment Partnership was approximately \$2.2 million and \$1.0 million, respectively, which was primarily related to payments for professional fees and other administrative costs.
+The decrease in cash used in operations during the year ended December 31, 2018 was offset by increased borrowings of \$2.2 million.
+During the year ended December 31, 2017, the Investment Partnership used \$(1.0) million of cash flows from financing activities, which included capital distributions of \$(1.5) million offset by increased borrowings of \$0.5 million.